 An element is part of a class definition, and is one of: class definition, component declaration, or extends -clause.
 Component declarations and class definitions are called named elements.
 An element is either inherited from a base class or local.

 4.6.1 Short Class Definitions

-A class definition of the form
+A short class definition is a class definition in the form

 '''

 class IDENT1 = type-specifier class-modification;

 '''